Charli XCX: Early life

-Charlotte Emma Aitchison was born in Cambridge on 2 August 1992, the only child of nurse and flight attendant Shameera and entrepreneur and talent agent Jon Aitchison.
-Her mother was born into a Muslim family of Gujarati Indian descent in Uganda and moved to England after being expelled by the Idi Amin regime, while her father is Scottish.
+Charlotte Emma Aitchison was born in Cambridge, England, on 2 August 1992, the only child of nurse and flight attendant Shameera and entrepreneur and talent agent Jon Aitchison.
+Her mother was born into a Muslim family of Gujarati Indian descent in Uganda and moved to England after they were expelled by the Idi Amin regime.
+Her father is Scottish.
 She grew up in Start Hill, Essex, and spent weekends with her maternal grandparents in Crawley, West Sussex.
 She attended Bishop's Stortford College in Bishop's Stortford, Hertfordshire.
-She briefly lived with a friend in Joensuu, Finland, describing it as a "frightening experience."
+She briefly lived with a friend in Joensuu, Finland, describing it as a "frightening experience".
 She has spoken extensively about her difficulties at school growing up, stating that she was a "half-Indian girl with frizzy hair" among predominantly white people and that she was bullied and discriminated against for her Indian heritage.

 She demonstrated an affinity for music from an early age, being interested in acts such as the Spice Girls and Britney Spears, and began writing songs at the age of 14.
-Her stage name "Charli XCX" was taken from her MSN Messenger screen name as she could not think of anything else and did not have a manager at the time, telling the Grammy Awards that she would stick with it and "Not pull a Prince" (in reference to the singer changing his name to a symbol).
+She took her stage name "Charli XCX" from her MSN Messenger screen name as she could not think of anything else and did not have a manager at the time.
+She told the Grammy Awards that she would stick with it and "not pull a Prince" (in reference to the singer changing his name to a symbol).

 Career

-2006–2011: Career beginnings
+2008–2011: Career beginnings

 At 14, Aitchison persuaded her parents to grant her a loan to record her first album, 14, and in early 2008 she began posting songs from the album, as well as numerous other demos, on her official Myspace page.
 This caught the attention of a promoter running numerous illegal warehouse raves and parties in East London, who invited her to perform at them.
-She was billed on flyers under the stage name Charli XCX; "XCX" (or "kiss Charli kiss") was her MSN Messenger display name when she was younger.
+She was billed on flyers under the stage name Charli XCX; "XCX" (or "kiss Charli kiss") which was her MSN Messenger display name when she was younger.
 Despite the illicit nature of the gigs, her parents were supportive of her career and attended several raves with her.
 In late 2008, while 14 was never commercially released, she released the two singles "!Franchesckaar!" and double A-side "Emelline"/"Art Bitch" under Orgy Music.
 She has since frequently expressed her distaste for her music of the time, going as far to call it "gimmicky dance tracks" and "fucking terrible Myspace music".
 At the age of 18, Charli XCX moved to London to study for a fine art degree at UCL's Slade School of Fine Art but dropped out in her second year.